Post

 Suspension

-• Description/Symptoms: Clunking or banging noises from the front suspension, especially when going over bumps or turning.
+• Description/Symptoms: Squeaking, clunking, or rattling noises from the suspension, particularly when going over bumps or turning.
+Visible cracks or deterioration of the strut mounts.

 • Recalls: None Found